ChristianSteger/Utilities/README.md

 - **aggregation_2d()**: Aggregate two-dimensional array.
 - **nanaverage()**: Compute weighted average from non-NaN-values.
 - **bool_mask_extend()**: Extend *True* region in two-dimensional boolean mask by one grid cell in every of the eight directions.
 - **consecutive_length_max()**: Compute maximal length of consecutive *True* values along the first dimension of a three-dimensional array.
 Optionally return the range (start and stop) indices of this sequence.
-In case sequences with the maximal length occur multiple times, the indices of the first sequence is returned.
+In case sequence with the maximal length occurs multiple times, the indices of the first sequence is returned.

 # Examples
 - **example_remap.py**: Examples for remapping non-regular latitude/longitude to regular latitude/longitude grids with CDO.
 Requires some example [EURO-CORDEX](https://esgf-data.dkrz.de/search/cordex-dkrz/) NetCDF files.